fernando-mc/fernandomc.com/content/posts/aws-cda-course-annoucement.md

 <!--more-->

-For more details on the course check out the [course itself](https://linuxacademy.com/amazon-web-services/training/course/name/aws-certified-developer-associate-2018).
+For more details on the course check out the [course itself](https://linuxacademy.com/amazon-web-services/training/course/name/aws-certified-developer-associate-2018) or the [blog post](https://wpengine.linuxacademy.com/linuxacademy-com/announcing-aws-certified-developer-associate-level-preparation-course/) I wrote about it.